learn-co-students/seattle-web-031119/15-sinatra-nested-forms-and-associations/README.md

      - `erb :'authors/index'`
   4. Views?
      - views/authors/index
- - [x] As a site visitor, I should be able to create a new book and associate it with an existing author.
+ - [x] **As a site visitor, I should be able to create a new book and associate it with an existing author.
 (Note: after the lecture I added a drop-down for doing this.
-In lecture we just ended up with the user entering an author ID, which isn't a very nice user experience.)
+In lecture we just ended up with the user entering an author ID, which isn't a very nice user experience.)**
+   1. Models?
+      - No, we already have the necessary models (Book and Author)
+   2. Routes?
+      - No, we already have the necessary routes (GET '/books/new' and POST '/books')
+   3. Controller actions?
+      - Add `@authors = Author.all` in GET '/books/new' (so we have a list to select from)
+      - POST '/books' can stay the same because we're using the whole params hash like before (even though the params hash will be different now)
+   4. Views?
+      - Edit views/books/new.erb so the `author` field turns into an `author_id` field
+      - (After the lecture ended, I also changed it so there was a drop-down to choose the `author_id`, rather than having the user enter it manually)

  ## Resources
  1. Writing a migration to rename column and change column type: http://codkal.com/how-rename-database-column-rails-5-migration/